Product schema, Offer schema and rich product results

 Handling Product Variants in Schema

 When a product has multiple variants (different sizes, colours, or configurations with different prices), you should not list just one price in your schema.
 Instead, use an AggregateOffer or multiple Offer objects to represent the full range.
 Google recommends using multiple Offers when each variant has a distinct price, and AggregateOffer when you want to show a price range.
+The approach you choose affects how the price appears in search results.

 {